 How to Apply for J-1 AT

-You will need a formal job offer on company letterhead from your prospective employer.
+To complete the application, you will need a formal job offer on company letterhead from your prospective employer.
 This letter must include your proposed employment start date and end date.
-You will also need your academic advisor's contact information These items are required to complete the application form.
+You will also need your academic advisor's contact information.

 What if my DS-2019 was not issued by Cornell?